bbrtj/pascal-gui-calc/README.md

 # Desktop calculator
 A GUI calculator with advanced features such as intermediate calculations and expression parsing.
+Allows creation of multiple independent formulas which can be named.
+Formulas can refer to other formulas by name, making it easy to create easy-to-modify calculations.
+Results can be converted to decimal, binary, octal, hexadecimal or scientific notation.
+The entire state of the calculator can be stored to or loaded from a file.

 ![Screenshot](/screen.png)